Raphael4x/Starlight-Source-MSP/README.md

 Why im Leaking this?

-Because all of the Tool Looks the Same everyone Skids FameX or Other Tools isnt that pretty Lame? and the Owner (Requiem) is just a Rude Person and cant say the truth :/
+Because all of the Tool Looks the Same everyone Skids FameX or Other Tools isnt that pretty Lame? and someone of the team celebrity is a bitch